 - Run into the opposite direction.
 The concept behind this is simple.
 If there would be a chase, it’s better that they’re chasing you rather than you chasing them because it gives you a higher chance of grabbing them to safety.

-One interesting trick to try as well is to call them and lure them for a ride.
-Dogs love rides especially when they associate it with happy things like going to the dog park or getting treats or for some water lovers — to the beach!
+One interesting trick to retrieve a dog that has gotten off leash is to try to call them and lure them for a ride.
+Dogs love rides especially when they associate them with happy things like going to the dog park or getting treats or for some water lovers — to the beach!
 Though quite simplistic, many have noted that this works.

 If you don’t have some treats with you, you can DIY some toys to pique his attention to you while calling him.